 In some cases, working with a Ashland real estate agent can be great, making their 6% commission fee well worth it.
 However, for rother properties paying this amount in order to sell your house isn’t worth it.
 Six percent of your final sale price can be a large sum of money.
 Make sure your agent will be able to get you enough money for this high cost to make sense.
 Run the number before signing a listing agreement with a Ashland real estate agent.
 For some Ashland homeowners, a direct sale can be a better choice for the sale of their unwanted house.

 A home seller in Ashland will likely spend 1-3% of their final sale price in closing costs when selling with a real estate agent.
 Things like recording fees, settlement fees, title search fees, surveys, and pre-payment penalties are all paid at the closing table.
-Many of these costs can be eliminated when working with Rocket Homebuyers.
+Many of these costs can be eliminated when working with Launch Homebuyers.